 As a young adult woman, life becomes more hectic with new responsibilities and changes.
-You’re very busy these days, and dedicating time to establishing with a primary care provider can be challenging, especially if you work during daytime hours and/or are actively raising a family.
+You’re very busy these days, and dedicating time to establishing with a primary care provider can be challenging, especially if you work during daytime hours or are raising a family.

-Here are four reasons why it is important to develop a relationship with a primary care provider now:
+Here are 4 reasons why it is important to develop a relationship with a primary care provider now:

 - Maternity care

 - Emergency care

 - Posthospital medicine care

 The provider-patient relationship is valuable, and having a primary care provider who knows you and your medical history well can improve your experience as a patient and help you achieve your goals faster.
 After establishing with a primary care provider, future appointments can be more productive.
 Seeing a provider who already knows your health history allows you to focus more time on the potential problems at hand.
 Establishing this relationship also allows you to feel more comfortable discussing personal concerns and asking questions.

 If you have not established care with a primary care provider, you are missing out on important preventive care, crucial to maintaining a healthy lifestyle.

 - Vaccination updates

 - Intermittent pap smears (21 and over) to screen for cervical cancer